clarinsi/dialect-copa/README.md

 ## Examples from the datasets

+For participants to get a feeling on the level of diversity in the data, below we are giving a few examples.
+Note that here also an example of the "surprise" Chakavian Croatian dialect is given.

+### Premise and correct alternative from the first instance in the validation dataset

 English: The man turned on the faucet.
 Water flowed from the spout.

 Slovenian: Moški je odprl pipo.
 Iz ustja pipe je pritekla voda.